neu-se/CS4530-Fall-2022/policies.md

 ## Accommodations for Disabilities
 Students who have disabilities who wish to receive academic services and/or accommodations should visit the [Disability Resource Center](http://www.northeastern.edu/drc) at 20 Dodge Hall or call (617) 373-2675.
 Please be sure to provide your instructor with DRC's accommodations letter early in the semester in order to avoid logistical challenges.
+This course includes a significant group project, and providing extensions for group work can be complex.
+As-per the DRC's policy, it is the student's responsibility to coordinate with the instructor in order to provide suitable accommodations.

 ## Title IX Notice
 *Title IX of the Education Amendments of 1972 protects individuals from sex or gender-based discrimination, including discrimination based on gender-identity, in educational programs and activities that receive federal financial assistance.*